What Is a Mid Engine Car?

 Mid Engine Car

-The benefits of a mid engine car are better weight distribution and handling.
+The benefits of a mid-engine car are better weight distribution and handling.
 Weight is centered right over the driven wheels, increasing traction and reducing the tendency to oversteer or understeer when accelerating or braking.

 The disadvantages include reduced cargo space and a higher purchase price because of more complex engineering and design.

-A mid engine car is a vehicle placed between the rear and front axles.
+A mid-engine car is a vehicle placed between the rear and front axles.
 Mid-engine cars are usually rear-wheel drive and often have a transmission at both ends of the machine.

 A car that handles well will also be rapid and responsive, especially in low or medium-speed corners.
-It will be able to steer easily and quickly, which will make it more stable when braking into bends or roundabouts.

-History of Mid Engine Car
+History of Mid-Engine Car

-If you’re a car enthusiast, the idea of a mid engine car may conjure images of exotic Italian supercars that you’ve never had a chance to drive.
+If you’re a car enthusiast, the idea of a mid-engine car may conjure images of exotic Italian supercars you’ve never had a chance to drive.

 But mid-engine cars have been around for a lot longer than that.

-In the 1950s and ’60s, Porsche was making all-mid-engine race cars.
-And in the 1920s and ’30s, Bugatti made front mid-engine race cars.
+In the 1950s and ’60s, Porsche made all-mid-engine race cars.
+In the 1920s and ’30s, Bugatti made front mid-engine race cars.

 If you look at any list of the most successful racing cars of all time, you’ll see that they were almost all mid-engine.